 Holy Cross is justifiably proud of its reputation for academic excellence.

 Whatever your ability you will be supported and valued as an individual and offered a range of activities to enable you to reach your potential.
 We want to ensure that all students have the opportunity to excel in their subject choices and develop as individuals.
-Pass rates, retention rates and high grades are all above average, even for Sixth Form Colleges, and, as Ofsted has recognised, we are exceptional for progression to university.

 'The vast majority of students who achieve their A Level qualifications progress to higher education, and the proportion who go to prestigious universities, conservatoires and specialist colleges is higher than that from similar colleges.'